JvH151291/test01/intro_tech_tools.md

 ## Motivation

 We would like to help you establish (what we think) good practices in data management and programming/scripting.
-Therefore we use (and partially enforce the use) of the following tools in this exercise series:
+Therefore, we use (and partially enforce the use) of the following tools in this exercise series:

 - `git` version control and `GitLab` (to collaborate on code)
 - `PostgreSQL` database management